-Who we are and what we do Description Information relating to the Governing Body Information contained in official governing body documents including the governor's annual report: Who is who Basis of governors appointment The manner in which the governing body is constituted Category of the College A statement on progress in implementing the action plan drawn up following an inspection Agreed minutes from governors board and committee meetings A financial statement - including gifts made to the College and amounts paid to the governors for expenses Information about the implementation of the governing body's policy on learners with special educational needs and any changes to the policy during the last year A description of arrangements for the admission of learners with disabilities, including details of the steps to prevent disabled students being treated less favourably than other learners, details of existing facilities to assist access to the College by learners with disabilities, the accessibility plan covering future policies for increasing access by those with disabilities to the College A statement of policy on whole staff development identifying how tutor's professional development impacts on teaching and learning.
+Who we are and what we do Description Information relating to the Governing Body Information contained in official governing body documents including the governor's annual report:- Who is who Basis of governors appointment The manner in which the governing body is constituted Category of the College A statement on progress in implementing the action plan drawn up following an inspection Agreed minutes from governors board and committee meetings A financial statement - including gifts made to the College and amounts paid to the governors for expenses Information about the implementation of the governing body's policy on learners with special educational needs and any changes to the policy during the last year A description of arrangements for the admission of learners with disabilities, including details of the steps to prevent disabled students being treated less favourably than other learners, details of existing facilities to assist access to the College A statement of policy on whole staff development identifying how tutor's professional development impacts on teaching and learning.
 Number of learners on roll and rates of learners authorised and unauthorised absence National curriculum assessment results for appropriate key stages with national summary figures Instruments of government, including the date it takes effect The term of office of each category of governor if it lasts less than 4 years and the name of anybody entitled to appoint any category of governor.
 College prospectus The name, address, website and telephone number of the College and the type of College The name of the College Principal The College's staffing structure Information about the Colleges policy on providing for learners with special educational needs Statement on the Colleges aims and values Information on the College policy on admissions College term dates, times and attendance Uniform Number of learners on roll and rates of student absence